Certificate Transparency

 Governance Use

 A governance-grade CT workflow should record the domain name, certificate serial number or fingerprint, issuing certificate authority, SCT evidence, log identity, discovery time, monitor source, policy decision, and response path.
-For production AI systems, connect CT evidence to DNS ownership, TLS configuration, deployment records, vendor domains, package registries, model endpoints, and incident response.
+For production AI systems, connect CT evidence to DNS ownership, TLS configuration, deployment records, vendor domains, package registries, model endpoints, system inventory, and incident response.

 Let's Encrypt's CT-log documentation, updated June 15, 2026, says CT is a system for logging and monitoring TLS certificate issuance, notes that Let's Encrypt submits all certificates it issues to CT logs, and describes CT as becoming critical infrastructure.
 That is the right scale of the issue: the log is no longer a niche debugging tool.
 It is part of the public memory of web identity.